The Milwaukee Road

-As the trail continues to climb into the Cascades, you’ll come to an old avalanche shed, once used to shield the trains in the winter.
+As the trail continues to climb into the Cascades, you’ll come to an old snow shed, once used to shield the trains in the winter.
 From here, it’s a quick ride to the western portal of the Snoqualmie Tunnel.

 For many people, the Snoqualmie Tunnel is the destination on a one day ride, and it’s not without good reason.
 The western portal is an imposing presence.
 Even on the sunniest of days it can easily lead one’s imagination to fantastic places.

 The Snoqualmie Tunnel was blasted through the mountain between 1912 and 1914.
 It is an absolute marvel of engineering given that it is 2.3 miles long.